Top 10 Best Climbing Destinations In Utah

-The north third of the state is a mountainous, high-elevation playground.
-Pine trees and granite/quartzite canyons abound.
-The middle of the state is high-desert with sporadic outcroppings of smaller boulders but few climbable mountains and canyons.
-The southern third of Utah is characterized by sandstone for as far as the eyes can see.
-Desert towers and cracks jutting from a parched landscape of sagebrush and pinion/junipers.
+The northern third of the state is a mountainous, high-elevation playground where pine trees and granite or quartzite canyons abound.
+The middle of the state is high desert with sporadic outcroppings of smaller boulders but few climbable mountains and canyons.
+The southern third of Utah is characterized by vast expanses of sandstone.
+Here, desert towers and cracks rise from a parched landscape of sagebrush and piƱon-juniper forests.

 Below is a list of the best climbing destinations compiled from all styles of climbing.